7 Five Parameters

 we are going to use isgaussian

-As we discussed in Chapter 5, the most common term for a model like this is a “regression.”
+The most common term for a model like this is a “regression.”
 We have “regressed” lived_after

 , our dependent variable, on election_age